MODFLOW-USGS/modflow6/DEVELOPER.md

 - build local MODFLOW 6 development version
 - rebuild the last MODFLOW 6 release
 - install additional executables
-- update FloPy plugins
+- update FloPy packages and plugins
 - clone MODFLOW 6 test model and example repositories

 Tests expect binaries to live in the `bin` directory relative to the project root, as configured above in the `meson` commands.
 Binaries are organized as follows:

 - local development binaries in the top-level `bin` folder
-- executables rebuilt in development mode from the latest release in `bin/rebuilt`
+- binaries rebuilt in development mode from the latest release in `bin/rebuilt`
 - related programs installed from the [executables distribution](https://github.com/MODFLOW-USGS/executables/releases) live in `bin/downloaded`

 Tests must be run from the `autotest` folder.